5 of the Best Canadian S&P 500 ETFS to Own Today

 Many Canadians likely have a home country bias regarding their investments, meaning they have too much of their portfolios allocated to Canada.

 Our country doesn’t have a large enough economy.
-It relies too much on fossil fuel and commodity production to be exclusively invested in.
+It relies too much on fossil fuel and commodity production to be exclusively invested in, and as a result is going to be extremely cyclical.

 So, many fund managers have developed Canadian-traded S&P 500 ETFs, allowing for exposure south of the border without exchanging currency.
 These ETFs trade on the Toronto Stock Exchange, which adds to their convenience for Canadian investors.